psychoinformatics-de/knowledge-base/kbi/0004/index.rst

 The separation of version management (done by ``git``) and content management (done by ``git-annex``)) make a DataLad dataset very flexibld.
-You can for example share the dataset (``git`` repository) publicly, while keeping the contents safe on your cluster.
+You can for example share the dataset (``git`` repository) publicly, while keeping the contents safe elsewhere.
 People can then access the dataset (with ``datalad clone``) and download individual files in the dataset (with ``datalad get``) if they have access credentials for that particular storage location.

 However, you can use configurations to specify how DataLad should commit/manage your data.
 You might want to commit all